HuyaneMatsu/hata/docs/topics/forms[WIP].md

     return waifu.embed
 ```

-To capture multiple fields in one parameter, you might use `*args`.
+To capture multiple fields in one parameter you can use `*args`.

-When using capturing groups in regex, each element will be a tuple, familiarly to the the keyword parameters above.
+When using capturing groups in regex, each element will be a tuple, similar to the keyword parameters above.

 ```py
 import re